CLOUDBUDDYsankar/1-AWS-CLASS_2025/README.md

 * Placement Updates Linkedin  - https://www.linkedin.com/in/cloud-buddy9551355178/
 * Placement Updates Twitter   - https://x.com/CLOUDBUDDY_SANK

-AWS zero to hero repo for DevOps engineers to learn AWS in 30 Days.
-This repo includes projects, presentations, interview questions, and real-time examples.
+# AWS in 30 Days
+Repo includes:-
+* Projects
+* Presentations
+* Interview questions
+* Real-time examples.
 Each day's class will provide real-time knowledge on AWS services, allowing you to apply what you've learned and gain practical skills in working with AWS in a DevOps context.

 # Day 1: Introduction to AWS
 You will learn what is private and public cloud.
 Why companies are moving to the public cloud, and what are the advantages of moving to the cloud?